Penton named Thomas University’s Professor of the Year

 Thomas University President Dr. Gary Bonvillian (left) presents the Professor of the Year Award to April Penton during TU’s annual Commencement held Saturday, May 4.

 When colleagues describe April Penton, they talk about how she goes beyond academics to make sure her students develop key life skills, such as empathy and compassion.
-Penton, an assistant professor of early childhood education, was named the Professor of the Year at Thomas University during the annual Commencement ceremony held Saturday, May 3, in the gymnasium on TU’s West Campus.
+Penton, an assistant professor of early childhood education, was named the Professor of the Year at Thomas University during the annual Commencement ceremony held Saturday, May 3, in the gymnasium on TU’s Magnolia Campus.

 During the course of her career spanning more than 30 years, Penton has been a teacher, an administrator and a university faculty member.
 A resident of Tallahassee, Penton holds bachelor’s degrees in Elementary Education and Early Childhood Education as well as a master’s degree in Early Childhood Education, all from Florida State University.